 In my free course, you find out the seven character traits of a great bookkeeper, the two that can’t be taught are; #1 – an eye for detail.

 The accounting/bookkeeping software does all the math for you, but you need that eye for detail to be able to spot when something isn’t right) #2 – Having a Caring Personality.

 Believe it or not, bookkeeping is first and foremost a relationship business.

 The great bookkeepers genuinely care about their clients and the success of their client’s business.
 If you possess those two traits, then you can become a great bookkeeper if you get the right training.

 What’s the best part about being a bookkeeper?

-In all seriousness: there are so many positive aspects of being a bookkeeper AND running your own business.
+There are so many positive aspects of being a bookkeeper and running your own business.

-For starters, you are truly helping business owners.
-You become their go-to person and that feels awesome.
+For starters, you are genuinely helping business owners.
+You become their go-to person, and that feels awesome.

 What’s the worst part about being a bookkeeper?